Harrison Mevis: Carolina Panthers

+Mevis signed with the Carolina Panthers as an undrafted free agent on May 10, 2024.
+Despite participating in minicamp, OTAs and the first part of training camp and kicking a 41-yard field goal to account for all of Carolina's points in a 17-3 preseason-opening loss to the New England Patriots, he was waived by the Panthers on August 11.

 Birmingham Stallions

 On December 6, 2024, Mevis signed with the Birmingham Stallions of the United Football League (UFL).
 In week 7, Mevis went 3-for-3 on field goal attempts with a long of 52 yards and was named the UFL special teams player of the week.
 He converted 20 of his 21 attempted field goals, or 95.2%.

 New York Jets

 On June 18, 2025, the New York Jets signed Mevis.
-He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+He converted three of four field goals and two PAT attempts during the preseason, but was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 On September 16, Mevis was released.